MicrosoftDocs/Advertising-docs/BingAds/hotel-feed/create-hotel-feed.md

 The `attributes` element contains a list of amenities the hotel provides such as air conditioning, a swimming pool, and free breakfast.
 For a list of possible amenities, see [Attribute](reference.md#attributetype).
 If you don't specify an amenity, it's assumed that the hotel doesn't provide it.

-The `image` element contains images of the hotel.
+The `image` element contains an image of the hotel.
 You may include any number of images.
 The recommended aspect ration is 4:3 and the minimum size is 720 pixels.
 Images must be original photographs and may not be screenshots.
 Note that the `link` URL must be accessible by the AdIdxBot crawler.
+If your site includes the robots.txt file, it must include either:
+- User-Agent: AdIdxBot
+- Allow: /

 The `neighborhood` element identifies the neighborhood where the hotel is located.
 You can specify multiple neighborhoods if the hotel is centrally located among several neighborhoods.